Sunday, January 7, 2024 - 3:00 PM

 Ticket information and policies

-Julia Bullock is an American classical singer who “communicates intense, authentic feeling, as if she were singing right from her soul” (Opera News).
+An American classical singer who “communicates intense, authentic feeling, as if she were singing right from her soul” (Opera News), Julia Bullock is “an essential soprano for our times” (Los Angeles Times).
 Combining versatile artistry with a probing intellect and commanding stage presence, she has headlined productions and concerts at preeminent arts institutions around the world.
-An innovative curator in high demand from a diverse group of arts presenters, museums and schools, her notable positions have included collaborative partner of Esa-Pekka Salonen and 2019/20 Artist-in-Residence at the San Francisco Symphony, 2020/22 Artist-in-Residence of London’s Guildhall School, and 2018/19 Artist-in-Residence at New York’s Metropolitan Museum of Art.
-Chosen as a 2021 “Artist of the Year” by Musical America, which hailed her as an “agent of change,” Julia is also a prominent voice of social consciousness.
-As Vanity Fair notes, she is “young, highly successful, [and] politically engaged,” with the “ability to inject each note she sings with a sense of grace and urgency, lending her performances the feel of being both of the moment and incredibly timeless.”
+Also in demand as an innovative curator, her past positions include collaborative partner of Esa-Pekka Salonen, 2020–22 Artist-in-Residence of London’s Guildhall School, 2019-20 Artist-in-Residence at the San Francisco Symphony, and 2018-19 Artist-in-Residence at New York’s Metropolitan Museum of Art.
+A prominent voice of social consciousness and activism, Bullock is “young, highly successful, [and] politically engaged,” with the “ability to inject each note she sings with a sense of grace and urgency, lending her performances the feel of being both of the moment and incredibly timeless” (Vanity Fair).

-Julia was born in St. Louis, Missouri, and holds degrees from the Eastman School of Music, Bard College’s Graduate Vocal Arts Program, and New York’s Juilliard School.
-She lives with her husband, conductor Christian Reif, in Munich, and the couple is expecting their first child in Autumn 2022.
+Julia Bullock was born in St. Louis, Missouri, where she joined the artists-in-training program at Opera Theatre of Saint Louis while in high school.
+She went on to earn her bachelor’s degree at the Eastman School of Music, her master’s degree in Bard College’s Graduate Vocal Arts Program, and her Artist Diploma at New York’s Juilliard School.
+It was there that she first met her husband, conductor Christian Reif, with whom she now lives in Munich.
+The couple welcomed their first child in fall 2022.

-He has prepared singers for principal roles at the Royal Opera House, the Wiener Staatsoper, the Salzburg Festival, the Glyndebourne Festival, and San Francisco Opera, and for concert performances at the Venice Biennale and the Proms.
-Committed to the development of younger artists, he has held multiple residencies at the Conservatorium van Amsterdam, was visiting professor of collaborative piano at the Oberlin Conservatory of Music in the United States, and is on the faculty of the Guildhall School of Music & Drama.
+As a coach, Brown has prepared singers for principal roles at the Metropolitan Opera, the Royal Opera House, the Wiener Staatsoper, the Salzburg Festival, the Glyndebourne Festival, and San Francisco Opera, and for concert performances at the Venice Biennale, Carnegie Hall, and the Proms.
+Also committed to the development of younger artists, Brown is on faculty at the Guildhall School of Music & Drama in London where he teaches pianists, coaches singers, and has curated several innovative song projects.
+He was professor of collaborative piano at Oberlin Conservatory of Music and has held multiple residencies at the Conservatorium van Amsterdam.
+His students have won the Gerald Moore Award and the Pianist’s Prize at the Maureen Lehane Vocal Awards and have earned places on young-artist programs at international opera houses, including the Bayerische Staatsoper.

-Raised in Kentucky, he was educated at Yale, the New England Conservatory, and Juilliard.
-He won prizes for poetry and music at Yale and received Juilliard's Richard F. French Doctoral Prize for his dissertation on the life and music of Gustav Holst.
+Raised in Kentucky, Brown was educated at Yale, the New England Conservatory, and Juilliard.
+He won prizes for music and poetry at Yale and was awarded Juilliard's Richard F. French Doctoral Prize for his dissertation on the life and music of Gustav Holst.
+He is a finisher of the New York City Marathon.